r0bert-t/elevenlabs-integration/webhook-tools/README.md

 ## Architecture components

-1. **API Routing**
+1. **API routing**

-Built on top of FastAPI, this component manages the HTTP communication layer, authentication, and data serialization (between the external agents and internal knowledge database).
+Built on top of FastAPI, this component manages the HTTP communication layer, authentication, and data serialization (between the Elevenlabs conversational agent and internal knowledge database).

-2. **Knowledge Retrieval & Vector database**
+2. **Knowledge retrieval & vector database**

 This component manages the persistence, indexing, and contextual search of the documentation.

-3. **LLM Orchestration**
+3. **LLM orchestration**

 This component manages prompt handling and processing queries.
 It interacts with local Ollama and LLM model.